ticianavalle/GameBacklog/README.md

 21. Phoenix Wright - Ace Attorney - Trials and Tribulations*
 22. Phoenix Wright - Ace Attorney - Justice for All*
 23. Prince of Persia The Fallen King*
-24. Professor Layton and the Curious Village*
+24. Professor Layton and the Curious Village *playing
 25. Professor Layton and the Diabolical Box*
 26. Professor Layton and the Last Specter*
 27. Professor Layton and the Unwound Future*